abcxyz/guardian/cli.md

   This option can also be specified with the GITHUB_ACTIONS environment variable.
 * **-github-owner="organization-name"** - The GitHub repository owner.
 * **-github-repo="repository-name"** - The GitHub repository name.
-* **-github-token="string"** - The GitHub access token to make GitHub API calls.
-This value is automatically set on GitHub Actions.
-This option can also be specified with the GITHUB_TOKEN environment variable.
+* **-guardian-github-token="string"** - The GitHub access token for Guardian to make GitHub API calls.
+  This is separate from GITHUB_TOKEN because Terraform uses GITHUB_TOKEN to authenticate to the GitHub APIs also.
+Splitting this up allows users to follow least privilege for the caller (e.g. Guardian vs Terraform).
+If not supplied this will default to GITHUB_TOKEN.
+This option can also be specified with the GUARDIAN_GITHUB_TOKEN environment variable.
+* **-github-pull-request-number="100"** - The GitHub pull request number associated with this apply.
+Only one of pull-request-number and commit-sha can be given.
+The default value is "0".

 ### Retry Options